-Draw attention to the works of talented women writers: challenge the misrepresentation of women and recommend women's perspective to be heard; appreciate women's writing.
-Include a selection of essays, short stories and novels - both nineteenth century and modern - by western and post-colonial writers.
+Draw attention to the works of talented women writers: challenge the misrepresentation of women and recommend women's perspectives to be heard; appreciate women's writing.
+Include a selection of essays, short stories and novels - both nineteenth-century and modern - by western and post-colonial writers.
 Appreciate feminist theory in relation to postcolonial theory.
 Study the critical approach used in these texts: eclectic, biological, psychological, historical and feminist approaches.
 Develop an insightful reading of these texts.
-Aim at giving a basic understanding of feminist literary theories.
+Aim at giving a basic understanding of feminist literature, including postcolonial feminist theory and feminist literary theories.